 - Trouble with stair climbing;

 - Favoring or limping with one leg and frequently holding it off the ground.

 This is why getting a vet check up every two years is important since the owners might not know that their dog is having any problems.
 But the vet is often able to pick up early signs of hip, joint and ligament problems.
 It is also important that if your dog gets injured to see the vet to take care of any problems since if left untreated they can turn into serious diseases and problems that won’t go away.

-It is important that your dogs are maintaining a healthy weight and exercise before any of these problems get out of hand and becoming expensive with treatments, supplements and medications.
+It is important that your dogs are maintaining a healthy weight and exercise before any of these problems get out of hand and becoming expensive with treatments, glucosamine supplements (such as TerraMax Pro liquid glucosamine) and medications.